entisys360/git-template/docs/README.md

 [guidelines repository](https://github.com/entisys360/guidelines)

 images/bob360.png -
-Use this logo to encourage contributers to make happy little commits.
+Use this logo to encourage contributers.
+A happy little tree has many branches.